 Electronic Field Guide » Restoration & Goals » Soil Compaction

-Prepared by Patrick Drohan (Crop and Soil Sciences)
+Prepared by Patrick Drohan (Ecosystem Science and Management)

 Soil compaction occurs when a weight (tire, piece of equipment, container, etc.) compresses voids within the soil, resulting in rearrangement of soil inorganic and organic material.
 This causes less void space for air or moisture.
 If surface compaction occurs, the movement of water into the soil surface (infiltration) can decrease.
 Compaction of a wet surface with a sheer force applied to the soil can result in smearing of the surface.
-This will seal the surface and make it nearly impermeable to water movement; ponding then occurs, and if ponding is substantial enough, then overland flow will result.
+This will seal the surface and make it nearly impermeable to water movement; ponding then occurs, and if ponding is substantial enough, then overland flow of water will result.
 Excess overland flow can lead to soil erosion and sediment build-up in nearby water bodies.

-Checking periodically for sediment build-up in silt fences or silt socks can help prevent failures of these erosion control devices, and minimize loss of valuable soil and associated organic matter and nutrients.
+Checking periodically for sediment build-up in silt fences or silt socks can help prevent failures of these erosion control devices and minimize loss of valuable soil and associated organic matter and nutrients.